palantir/gradle-jdks/README.md

 2. **Use the same JDK version for representative, reproducible builds on dev machines and in CI.**
 3. **Automatically add JDK CA certificates.**
 4. **Point to an internal mirror for JDKs.**
+5. Feature flagged[Gradle JDK Auto-management workflow] **Configuring the JDK used by the Gradle Daemon**

 ## Usage